Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 git submodule update –-init

-sudo apt-get install python-yaml
+sudo apt-get install python-yaml (In my case, using 'sudo apt-get install python3-yaml' command is not worked for caffe2 build)

-sudo pip install typing
+sudo pip install typing (In my case, using 'sudo pip3 install typing' command is not worked for caffe2 build)

 USE_MKLDNN=0 USE_QNNPACK=0 USE_NNPACK=0 USE_DISTRIBUTED=0 ./scripts/build_raspbian.sh